Nigeria Police Force: Early years

+1980s reorganization

 By 1983, according to the federal budget, the strength of the NPF was almost 152,000, but other sources estimated it to be between 20,000 and 80,000.
-Reportedly, there were more than 1,300 police stations nationwide.
+Presently, there are more than 1,300 police stations nationwide.
 Police officers were not usually armed but were issued weapons when required for specific missions or circumstances.
-They were often deployed throughout the country, but in 1989, well into Nigeria's second military dictatorship, Ibrahim Babangida announced that a larger number of officers would be posted to their native areas to facilitate police- community relations.
+They were often deployed throughout the country, but in 1989, well into Nigeria's second military dictatorship, Ibrahim Babangida announced that a more significant number of officers would be posted to their native areas to facilitate police-community relations.

+The 1986 NPF reorganization was occasioned by a public eruption of tensions between the police and the army.
+A superintendent was suspended for a time for grumbling that the army had usurped police functions and kept police pay low, and there were fights between police and army officers over border patrol jurisdiction.
+The armed forces chief of staff announced a thorough reorganization of the NPF into the seven new area commands and five directorates (criminal investigations, logistics, supplies, training, and operations) under deputy inspectors general.
+About 2,000 constables and 400 senior police officers were dismissed by mid-1987, leaving senior police officers disgruntled.

+In late 1986, the NPF was reorganized nationwide into seven area commands, which superseded a command structure corresponding to each of the States of Nigeria.
+Each command was under a commissioner of police and was further divided into police provinces and divisions under local officers.
+NPF headquarters, which was also an area command, supervised and coordinated the other area commands.
+Later these Area Commands were grouped under Zone Commands as follows: Zone 1, Headquartered Kano, with Kano, Katsina, and Jigawa Commands Zone 2, Headquartered Lagos, with Lagos, and Ogun commands Zone 3, Headquartered Yola, with Adamawa, and Gombe Commands.